 Photograph: Jonathan Kennedy

-Get ahead: make these to the end of step 4 the day before; reheat for 10 minutes to serve.
+Get ahead: prepare up to the end of step 5 up to the day before, ready to bake; chill.
+Bake for an extra 15 minutes